Apahachi/stable-diffusion-webui-forge-on-amd/README.md

 # Stable Diffusion WebUI Forge on AMD GPU

 Stable Diffusion WebUI Forge is a platform on top of [Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) (based on [Gradio](https://www.gradio.app/)) to make development easier, optimize resource management, and speed up inference.

-The code from forked from  https://github.com/lllyasviel/stable-diffusion-webui-forge, you can find more detail from here .
+The code from forked from[ lllyasviel](https://github.com/lllyasviel/stable-diffusion-webui-forge) https://github.com/lllyasviel/stable-diffusion-webui-forge, you can find more detail from here .

 The code tweaked based on git clone https://githubfast.com/lshqqytiger/stable-diffusion-webui-directml.git which nativly support zluda on amd .